onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/ONAP Output Parameter Names.rst

       oam_management_v4_address:
         value: {get_param: admin_oam_ip_0 }

 .. req::
     :id: R-48987
     :target: VNF
     :keyword: MUST
-    :test: no test found
-    :test_case: no test found
-    :test_file: no test found
+    :validation_mode: static

-    If the VNF's OAM Management IP Address is Cloud assigned and and the OAM IP Address is required to be inventoried in ONAP AAI, then the parameter **MUST** be obtained by the resource 'OS::Neutron::Port' attribute 'ip_address'.
+    If the VNF's OAM Management IP Address is cloud assigned and and the OAM IP Address is required to be inventoried in ONAP A&AI, then the parameter **MUST** be obtained by the resource ``OS::Neutron::Port``
+    attribute ``ip_address``.

 .. code-block:: yaml